jw120/mal/jw-haskell/README.md

 TODO

 * haddocks
+* do we need time package in package.yaml?
 * work out how to format code more nicely
 * Phase 1 - better errors for parsing
 * Phase 1 - vector underlying rep